We pay for it by spending the money

 But at the same time as providing work, the Job Guarantee also acts as a balance to the ups and downs of the business cycle.
 The Job Guarantee is a public sector auto-stabiliser, a counter-cyclical mechanism that evens out boom and bust in the private sector and anchors inflation.

 Here’s how it works.
 When the private sector suffers a downturn there will be redundancies and anyone who loses their job can choose to take up a job offer from the Job Guarantee.
-This causes an automatic increase in government spending into the economy, ensuring that the spending chains and all the other incomes dependent on them are maintained.
+This causes a significant and immediate increase in government spending into the economy, ensuring that the spending chains and all the other incomes dependent on them are maintained.
 The Job Guarantee keeps the economy going and stops a slide into recession.
 Just as important is the maintenance of our collective well-being by providing everyone with something useful to do.

 Conversely, when business is booming, the Job Guarantee programme contracts as people are attracted away from it and into private sector jobs.
 As the programme scales down, government spending is automatically reduced, the economy doesn’t overheat and the risk of inflation subsides.